 The Manager, Indigenous Student Services (ISS) is accountable for the effective operation of the ISS department.
 They are a leader who will work collaboratively to develop and promote non-academic programs and initiatives for Indigenous students, and will promote Fleming College as the college of choice for Indigenous learners.
-They are a member of the Fleming Indigenous Education Council (IEC), and work with the IEC to strengthen Indigenous governance and policy development on campus, supporting all aspects of the student experience and success of Indigenous learners.
-The Manager works with Indigenous Services staff as a liaison between Fleming and Indigenous communities, organizations, and government.
+They are a member of the Fleming Indigenous Education Council (IEC), and supporting all aspects of the student experience and success of Indigenous learners.
+The Manager works with Indigenous Services staff as a liaison between Fleming and Indigenous communities and organizations.